neuropoly/slicer-manual-annotation/SlicerCART/documentation/quickstart.md

 Please review [Installation Steps](installation.md#installation-steps) if those criteria are not fullfilled.

 ### Getting started

-Example use case: viewing different volumes in a given dataset
+**Example use case:** viewing different volumes in a given dataset and perform manual segmentations

 ###### 1. Open 3D Slicer
 ###### 2. Launch SlicerCART